radiantearth/stac-spec/extensions/processing/README.md

 The time of the processing is directly specified via the `created` properties of the target asset as specified in the [STAC Common metadata](https://github.com/radiantearth/stac-spec/blob/master/item-spec/common-metadata.md#date-and-time)

+### Linking the items

+In items declaring this `processing` extension, it is recommended to add one or more [links](https://github.com/radiantearth/stac-spec/blob/master/item-spec/item-spec.md#link-object) with `derived-fom` or `via` relationships to the eventual source items used in the processing.
+They could be used to trace back the processing history of the dataset.

 ### Suggested Processing Levels

 The `processing:level` is the name that is commonly used to refer to that processing level properties.
 The table below shows some processing level used by the industry for some data product.